Office of Academic Diversity and Inclusiveness (OADI)

 This is accomplished through:

-- Challenging dominant understandings of what is considered “academic” as a means to create more equitable institutional opportunities.
+- Support student efforts to challenge dominant understandings of what is considered “academic” as a means to create more equitable institutional opportunities for underserved and underrepresented students.

 - Re-envisioning pedagogy and recognizing the validity and importance of student lived experiences, with the goal of creating inclusive classrooms through an equity asset-based framework.